Characterization of Logarithmic Fekete Critical Configurations of at Most Six Points in All Dimensions: Related work

 {We introduce an approach that transforms the real optimization problem of Fekete points into a novel problem amenable to the methods of Computational Algebraic Geometry (over the complex numbers).
 In principle, this methodology allows us to find and classify all critical configurations of $n$ points in $S^{d-1}$, without assuming any relation between $n$ and $d$, modulo sufficient computational resources.
 We apply this method successfully for up to six points in all dimensions, recovering previously known results in a unified framework.}

-{Although the optimal configuration for six points in $S^2$ was already reported, our method obtains the first exhaustive list of all critical configurations and their classification.}
+{Although the optimal configuration for six points in $S^2$ was already reported, our method obtains the first exhaustive list of all critical configurations and their classification.} {For six points in $S^3$, since our method obtains all critical configurations, including the degenerate ones, this complements the results of \cite{Dragnev2016, Dragnev2023}, giving an exhaustive list of all critical configurations in this case.}

-{For six points in $S^3$, since our method obtains all critical configurations, including the degenerate ones, this complements the results of \cite{Dragnev2016, Dragnev2023}, giving an exhaustive list of all critical configurations in this case.}
+{Finally, for seven points in $S^2$, we prove that if a solution to the Fekete problem has a dipole, then it is given by {configuration 1:5:1, which is} the solution conjectured via numerical experiments.} {If 1:5:1 is indeed the global minimum, our theorem reduces the problem of proving that it is optimal to verifying that some minimizer of the Fekete problem must have a dipole.
+We also provide numerical evidence in favor of the optimality of 1:5:1.}